lubianat/quali_phd/manuscript.md

 The `docs/` directory contains the live dashboard from the readings, which will be discussed in the following sessions.
 The `downloads/` directory hosts the pdfs of the articles read with the system.
-These are not commited to the repository, and are only stored locally.
+These are not committed to the repository and are only stored locally.
 The `notes/` directory contains markdown files, one for each article read.
-The `src/` directory contains the python code with the mechanics of the system.
+The `src/` directory contains the python code with the system's mechanics.
 They contain helper functions for the command line commands discussed below:
-    - `wread` which receives a Wikidata QID for an article and outputs (1) a notes document, (2) a pdf for the paper obtained from Unpaywall [@url:https://unpaywall.org/] and (3) an updated version of the dashboard html files in the `docs/` directory.
+    - `wread` which receives a Wikidata QID for an article and outputs (1) a notes document, (2) a pdf for the paper obtained from Unpaywall [@url:https://unpaywall.org/] and (3) an updated version of the dashboard HTML files in the `docs/` directory.
     - `pop`, which "pops" an article from `toread.md` and runs `wread` for it
-    - `wadd`, which takes an URL for an Wikidata SPARQL query and adds new QIDs to `toread.md`
+    - `wadd`, which takes an URL for a Wikidata SPARQL query and adds new QIDs to `toread.md`
     - `wadd_all`, which parses `config.yaml` for recurrent SPARQL queries and runs `wadd` for each
     - `wlog`, which adds, commits and pushes recent readings and dashboard updates to GitHub

 All the structures described so far are commonly shared by any user of Wikidata Bib.
 To personalize the use of the system, the user edits three plain text files.
-`toread.md` hosts a plain text QIDs of the articles that will be read.
+`toread.md` hosts plain text QIDs of the articles that will be read.
-These can be added either manually, or via wadd.
+These can be added either manually or via wadd.
-While the `pop` command only sees QIDs, articles titles or other identifiers can be added to `toread.md` temporarily without breaking the system.
+While the `pop` command only sees QIDs, articles titles or other identifiers can temporarily be added to `toread.md` without breaking the system.
 `index.md` hosts a numbered list of topics of interest.
 This file plays the role of  Umberto Eco's work plan, with the topics of interest for the academic. [@wikidata:Q3684178] These are used to tag articles for retrieval in a later step.
 `config.yaml` contains shortcuts for different reading lists.
 This is better explained by example.
-In my `toread.md` file there are two reading lists, one following a `# Cell types` header, and another following a `# Biocuration` header.
+In my `to read.md` file there are two reading lists, one following a `# Cell types` header and another following a `# Biocuration` header.
 My `config.yaml` contains the following snippet:
 ```yaml
 lists: